darksinge/rmb-search-engine/README.md

 ## Setup

+### Testing the current algorithms
+The fundamental algorithm to the website will be clustering, which will help create a content-based recommendation engine that helps individuals find congressional bills that are similar to each other.
+To test the already clustered files, simply run search.py.

+To see the K-Means clustering in action, use bill_data_analysis.py, which has the following dependencies:

 ### Dependencies
 Preferably the full Anaconda installation for Python 3.6.0, but otherwise the packages needed are:
 * Python 3.5 or above